dymmond/edgy/docs/queries/queries.md

 ### Order by

 Classic SQL operation and you need to order results.
+Prefix with `-` to get a descending order.

 **Order by descending id and ascending email**